ArthurJam/ruTorrent-plugin-sync/README.md

 Usage
 -----

+1. Configure FTP hosts in the settings.
-Right click on torrent list or file list and use Sync menu.
+2. Right click on torrents list or on files list and use Sync menu.

 Known issues
 ------------